Funding for mobility

 Applicants may receive full funding (the sum applied for), partial funding (only some of the activities applied for are funded, or the budget has been reduced due to ineligible costs or inaccurate calculations), or the entire application may be rejected.
-All applicants receive detailed information on the grant they have been awarded.
-If funding has been granted for part of the application only, the applicant will receive information about this and the reasons for the reduction.
+All applicants receive information on the decision.
+If funding has been granted for part of the application only, the applicant will receive information about this and the reasons for the reduction upon request from EDUFI.

 Irregular use of funds